zahahah/tunnelview/README.md

    - Keys are loaded at runtime via `AppDefaultsProvider` and can later be overridden inside Settings (stored securely in `EncryptedSharedPreferences` by `CredentialsStore`).

 4. **Optional: ship a pre-filled `app_defaults.json`**
    Place `app/src/main/assets/app_defaults.json` with the same fields as `AppDefaults` to override `.env` without rebuilding (useful when the App Builder generates a new APK).
+Include `"hideConnectionMessages": true` if you want branded builds to suppress connection status messages from their very first launch.

 5. **Build & install**
    ```bash